AVIDA: Alternating method for Visualizing and Integrating Data: Discussion

-Upon the joint visualization of multimodal datasets, one major downstream task is to find the correspondence between the non-overlapping features across the datasets.
-A potential method for this is to track the contributions of original features to the common low-dimensional representations and subsequently find the correspondence between them.
+Upon the joint representation of multimodal datasets, one major downstream task is to find the correspondence between the non-overlapping features across the datasets.
+A potential method for this is to track the contributions of original features to the common low dimensional representations and subsequently find the correspondence between them.